fallen-icarus/cardano-swaps/GettingStarted.md

   --spending-reference-tx-in-redeemer-file close.json \
 ```

 The `--required-signer-hash` option is required to tell the smart contract what key to look for. **This cannot make it so that a non-owner can close a swap**; it just needs to be present to properly build the transaction.
-The `ownerStaking.skey` must sign in addition to the usual payment key.
+The `ownerStaking.skey` must sign in addition to the usual payment key because the script will check if the address' staking credential approves of the transaction.

 If the transaction is successfully built, then it is should to work on-chain as long as all tx-in utxos still exist when a stake pool operator goes to add your transaction and the transaction does not exceed the execution limits (if it does, no collateral will be lost).